-- 1. Students who violate the extracurricular participation guidelines and are suspended from their sport, if reinstated will be able to complete the season in good standing, receive the completion certificate, turn in a completed portfolio, and meet the APEX Online Learning requirements. - 2.
-Injured students who are able to complete 75% of the season, receive their completion certificate, and complete 60% or more of their portfolio, and meet the APEX Online Learning requirements will receive credit. - 3.
+Students who violate the extracurricular participation guidelines and are suspended from their sport, if reinstated will be able to complete the season in good standing, receive the completion certificate and turn in a completed portfolio.

+Injured students who are able to complete 75% of the season, receive their completion certificate, and complete 60% or more of their portfolio.

 Students who are injured and unable to complete the alternative credit could be allowed to complete the credit during their next year.
 These cases will be reviewed individually by the coach, athletic director, teacher of record and the student's guidance counselor.